zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 If you are a beginner start with [The Rise of the AI Agents Presentation](https://docs.google.com/presentation/d/1VNFGsCYMDT1VTe8W1wxFbmAwYsJ1I0Y-6CnTvuCEn98/edit?usp=sharing).

-The **Dapr Agentic Cloud Ascent (DACA)** design pattern is a strategic framework for developing and deploying scalable, resilient, and cost-effective agentic AI systems.
-It leverages the simplicity of the OpenAI Agents SDK with Model Context Protocol (MCP) Servers for tool execution, the distributed capabilities of Dapr, and a progressive deployment strategy across free-tier cloud services and Kubernetes to achieve planetary-scale intelligence.
-DACA combines **event-driven architecture (EDA)**, **three-tier microservices architecture**, **stateless computing**, and **scheduled computing (CronJobs)** to meet the autonomy, real-time needs, scalability, and complexity of AI agents.
-This document consolidates all aspects of DACA, including its architecture, components, deployment stages, and benefits.
+The **Dapr Agentic Cloud Ascent (DACA)** design pattern is a strategic framework for building and deploying scalable, resilient, and cost-effective agentic AI systems.
+It combines the simplicity of the OpenAI Agents SDK for agent logic, the Model Context Protocol (MCP) for standardized tool and data integration, the interoperability of Google’s Agent2Agent Protocol (A2A) for agent-to-agent communication, the distributed capabilities of Dapr, and a progressive deployment strategy that leverages free-tier cloud services and Kubernetes to achieve planetary-scale intelligence.
+DACA integrates event-driven architecture (EDA), a three-tier microservices structure, stateless computing, scheduled workflows (CronJobs), and human-in-the-loop (HITL) oversight to meet the autonomy, real-time demands, scalability, and complexity of AI agents.This guide consolidates DACA’s architecture, components, deployment stages, and benefits, with OpenAI Agents SDK, A2A and MCP as pivotal enablers of our vision: **Agentia World**.

 ---